The treatment for anorexia nervosa usually involves a combination of psychological therapy and supervised weight gain.

-FPT is based on the theory that mental health conditions may be associated with unresolved conflicts that occurred in the past, usually in childhood.
+Focal psychodynamic therapy (FPT) is based on the theory that mental health conditions may be associated with unresolved conflicts that occurred in the past, usually during childhood.

 The therapy encourages people with anorexia to think about how early childhood experiences may have affected them.
 The aim is to find more successful ways of coping with stressful situations and negative thoughts and emotions.

-Anorexia does not just impact on one individual.
-It can have a big impact on the whole family.
-Family interventions are an important part of treatment for young people with anorexia.
+Anorexia doesn't just impact on one individual – it can have a big impact on the whole family.
+Family intervention is an important part of treatment for young people with anorexia.

-Family interventions should focus on the eating disorder.
-They involve the family discussing how anorexia has affected them.
-They also help the family understand the condition and how they can help.
+Family intervention should focus on the eating disorder, and involves the family discussing how anorexia has affected them.
+It can also help the family understand the condition and how they can help.